Certificate Programs

 Develop your skills in a particular area by earning an optional certificate in addition to your major.

-The Certificate in Entrepreneurship requires 3 courses (9 credit hours).
-It is open to all undergraduate students at UM-Dearborn who meet the admission criteria.
+The Certificate in Entrepreneurship requires 3 courses (9 credits) and is open to all undergraduate students at UM-Dearborn who meet admission criteria.
+With no prerequisites and flexible course options, the certificate is accessible to students from any major who want to develop an entrepreneurial mindset and real-world experience in venture creation and growth.

-- Students must declare their intent to pursue the Entrepreneurship certificate by submitting the Declaration of Certificate to their academic unit office.
+- Must declare the Entrepreneurship certificate by submitting the Declaration of Certificate to their academic unit office.

 ENT 400 – Entrepreneurial Thinking and Behavior